Final Cut Pro X 10.1.2: Updating and working with libraries FAQ

 How do I move libraries between hard disks?

 You can copy libraries between hard disks using the Finder.
+Be sure to quit Final Cut Pro X before moving a library.

 Can I have multiple libraries with the same name?